MZ071999/LARAVEL-TRUCK-MANAGEMENT-SYSTEM/README.md

   * Pagination
   * User Authentication and registration
   * CRUD operation on Truck table
+  * `home.blade.php` page
   * Automatically update truck number on `package/create.blade.php`'s dropdown list
   * Automatically update truck number on `postman/create.blade.php`'s dropdown list
+  * if else checks to display 'ASSIGNED' / 'NOT ASSIGNED' message on `postman/index.blade.php` and `postman/show.blade.php`
   * Function inside `package/create.blade.php` file to show truck_number which quantity is less than 50 and not showing truck_number which quantity is already 50.
-  * Update total Quantity on Truck/index.blade.php everytime a new package is assigned to a specific truck.
+  * Update total Quantity on `Truck/index.blade.php` everytime a new package is assigned to a specific truck.
   * Truck Controller, Views, Routes, Model, Migration
   * 404 Error page
 - Hafiz: